microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 up to some arbitrary point in the past.
 Accessing past edits is not a problematic requirement because it is already necessary for the purpose of rebasing.
 Our main challenge is therefore to maintain access to repair data.

+Note that any requirement we put on peers to maintain data locally means that snapshots need to include the adequate data for a new peer to join the collaboration session and build that state up.

 ### Repair Data in Edits